shaggyze/RelayBot/README.md

 - \`/relay help\`: Shows the setup guide.
 - \`/relay create_group\`: Creates a new relay group.
+- \`/relay delete_group\`: Permanently deletes a group and all its settings.
+Use this to start fresh.
 - \`/relay link_channel\`: Links the current channel to a group.
 - \`/relay unlink_channel\`: Unlinks the current channel.
 - \`/relay map_role\`: Maps a server role to a common name for a group.